volodymyrhudyma/blog/content/blog/top-5-git-commands-for-experienced-developers.md

 ![Git Reflog Example](/img/screenshot-2021-02-07-at-16.23.06.png "Git Reflog Example")

-Let's try to read a reflog above:
+Let us try to read a reflog above:

 * I added a commit "Change App from main" to the **main** branch
 * I switched to a **feat/app** branch
 * I added a commit "Change App from feature branch" to the **feat/app** branch
-* I started and finished a rebase by executing **git rebase main** from the **feat/app** branch
+* I started and finished a rebase by running **git rebase main** from the **feat/app** branch

-Imagine that for any reason the rebase was done unnecessarily, so now it is needed to roll the branch back to the original state.
+Imagine that the rebase was done unnecessarily for some reason, so now it is necessary to restore the branch to its original state.

-If you have it untouched on the remote, then for sure you can execute:
+If you have the branch untouched on the remote, you can safely reset it:

 `git reset --hard origin/feat/app`

-To reset it to the remote state, but what if the branch exists only locally?
+But what if the branch exists only locally?

-You can find a reference value before starting the rebase and reset to that moment (**HEAD@{3}** for our example):
+You can find a reference value before starting the rebase and reset to that point in time (**HEAD@{3}** for our example):

 `git reset --hard HEAD@{3}`

-Voila, you just learned how to undo a rebase.
+Voila, you have just learned how to undo a rebase.

 ## Summary

-Git is an extremely powerful tool and it provides us with a lot of possibilities.
+Git is an extremely powerful tool and offers us a lot of possibilities.

-There are many more important commands that every developer should know, but today we have learned some of the most popular ones (I use almost all of them on a daily basis!).
+There are many more important commands that every developer should know, but today we learned about some of the most popular ones (I use almost all of them daily!).

-I know that at the beginning all of these commands are overwhelming, but with a lot of practice, you will eventually become good at each and every one of them.
+I know all of these commands are overwhelming at first, but with a lot of practice, you will eventually get good at each of them.